opencv/opencv/modules/core/doc/basic_structures.rst

 .. ocv:function:: Mat Mat::colRange(const Range& r) const

-    :param startcol: A 0-based start index of the column span.
+    :param startcol: An inclusive 0-based start index of the column span.

-    :param endcol: A 0-based ending index of the column span.
+    :param endcol: An exclusive 0-based ending index of the column span.

     :param r: :ocv:class:`Range`  structure containing both the start and the end indices.